 If an employee is absent for three or more consecutive scheduled shifts due to personal illness or injuries, the Leader or Leader's designee may require the employee to provide a written statement from the employee's care provider releasing the employee to return to work, explaining the nature of the illness or injury and verifying the employee has been under the provider's care for the period in question.
 If at any time an employee's absence is questionable, a Leader or Leader's designee may request a written statement of medical evidence from the employee's care provider to substantiate a request for a specified period of illness or injury.
-A Leader or Leader's designee may request a written statement from the employee's care provider to substantiate the personal illness or injury in cases when the employee has reached or is approaching excessive absenteeism or when the reason offered for the absence is questionable.
+A Leader or Leader's designee may request a written statement from the employee's care provider to substantiate the personal illness or injury in cases when the employee has reached or is approaching excessive absence eis more the employee has reached or is approaching excessive absence is questionable.